 Reporting Fraud: Help VA’s Secretary ensure integrity by reporting suspected fraud, waste or abuse in VA programs or operations.

 Fax: (202) 565-7936

-Veterans who are identified by the Department of Defense (DoD) or have concerns about possible depleted uranium exposure are eligible for a DU evaluation at their local facility.
+Veterans who are identified by the DoD or have concerns about possible depleted uranium (DU) exposure are eligible for a DU evaluation at their local facility.

 VA maintains a DoD-provided list of locations and dates where Agent Orange or other herbicides were tested or stored at military bases in the U.S. or locations in other countries at www.publichealth.va.gov/ exposures.
-For sites not listed, the Veteran should provide some proof of exposure to obtain a registry examination.
+For sites not listed, the Veteran should provide some proof of exposure to obtain a registry evaluation.
 Information is also available through VA’s Special Issues Helpline at 1-800-749-8387.

-Ionizing Radiation Registry: For Veterans in receipt of nasopharyngeal (nose and throat) radium irradiation treatments while in the active military, naval, or air service and Veterans possibly exposed to, and who are concerned about, possible adverse effects of their atomic exposure during the following “radiation-risk activities" –
+For Veterans who have received nasopharyngeal (nose and throat) radium irradiation treatments while on active duty and Veterans possibly exposed to radiation during the following “radiation-risk activities:”

-VA provides outreach and readjustment counseling services through 300 community-based Vet Centers located in all 50 states, the District of Columbia, Guam, Puerto Rico, and America Samoa.
+VA provides readjustment counseling services, to include direct counseling, outreach, and referral, through 300 community-based Vet Centers located in all 50 states, the District of Columbia, Guam, Puerto Rico, and American Samoa.